 Day 15: Abra Málaga.
 We need an early start as we drive over a very high pass at 14,000 ft (4,300 m) and then down to some beautiful temperate forest in the shadow of the imposing 19,000 ft (5700 m.)
 Veronica Peak.
 We’ll start by looking for Inca Wren, Puna Thistletail, Three-striped and Parodi’s Hemispinguses, Scaled Metaltail, Marcapata Spinetail and others, before returning to the pass for a fairly short but tough hike to some groves of Polylepis woodland with several globally threatened species such as Ash-breasted Tit-Tyrant, White-browed Tit-Spinetail, and if we are really lucky, maybe a Royal Cinclodes.
 Later in the afternoon, we’ll make another stop to look for the endemic White-tufted Sunbeam before returning to Ollantaytambo.

 Day 16: Machu Picchu.
 After the long day yesterday we will enjoy a bit of a lie-in, though we’ll want to check the grounds of the hotel for White-bellied Hummingbird. and a few other birds.
 We will catch a mid-morning train to Aguas Calientes at the base of Machu Picchu.
 The rest of the day we will have free to explore the beautiful and fascinating ancient Inca ruins.
 We will have a local guide to give us a walking tour of the ruins, or you may choose to explore on your own.
 There aren’t too many birds to be seen in the ruins, but we might encounter the endemic Green-and-white Hummingbird, and can look for Inca Wren if we missed it yesterday.
 We spend one night in a hotel in Aguas Calientes.
+(PLEASE NOTE: We need to take a train to the ruins on this day, and luggage is strictly limited on the train.
+Therefore it will be necessary to leave most of our luggage with our hotel and driver in Ollantaytambo.
+We will reconnect with the luggage again on day 17).

 Day 18: Lima and Pucusana.
 We fly back to Lima in the morning, then head south to the fishing village of Pucusana, where the harbor is jam packed with Inca Terns, Belcher’s, Gray-hooded, and Gray Gulls, Guanay and Red-legged Cormorants, and more.
 We’ll take a short boat ride to look for Humboldt Penguin and Surf Cinclodes (bring seasickness pills if you are susceptible).
 Making our way back to Lima, we can target Peruvian Thick-knee and Short-tailed Field Tyrant, and check some wetlands for more waterbirds.
 We’ll get back to Lima in time to shower and have dinner in an airport hotel before transferring to the airport for departure.